 A good bike can save you money on gasoline, car repairs and parking — not to mention the benefits of improved health.

 Commuting by bike isn’t practical in every climate, but if you are able to bike to work, it can be wheely fun.

 23. Heated mattress pad

 Electric blankets are nice, but strap a heated mattress pad onto your bed and you’ll find yourself counting the hours until you can sink back into your soothingly warm nest.

 You’ll find heated mattress pads starting at under $100.
 Look for dual controls, so if he likes it hot and she prefers a less oven-like temperature, no one has to get their own room.

 24. Solar holiday lights

-The lights soak up the sun’s energy during the day and use it automatically to light up the night.
+The panel soaks up the sun’s energy during the day and uses it automatically to light up the night.

 If you drink a lot of coffeeshop lattes, buying an espresso machine — a basic-model Nespresso, for instance — might eventually pay off.
 Just don’t forget to include the cost of coffee pods in your calculations for these single-serving coffee makers.